Widening of the Sylvian fissure. Arachnoid cyst

 - Interhemispheric cysts associated with partial or complete agenesis of the corpus callosum

-In a large percentage of cases, macrocrania is observed, and two-thirds of patients develop symptoms of intracranial hypertension.
-The localization of the bulging skull is the second most common manifestation.
+Macrocrania is observed in a large percentage of cases, and two-thirds of patients develop symptoms of intracranial hypertension.
+Localization: A bulging skull is the second most common manifestation.
 Hydrocephalus is mild or absent in patients with parasagittal cysts, but is relatively common in patients with interhemispheric cysts.

-On MRI, interhemispheric cysts of the arachnoid are differentiated by a typically wedge-shaped appearance on coronal sections, sharply dividing the crescent on one side.
-Primary corpus callosum agenesis and type IC holoprosencephaly may have a similar appearance on MRI; however, an interhemispheric cyst of the occipital horns of the lateral ventricles can be easily differentiated as the occipital horns are displaced by the cyst and the basal ganglia are normally separated.
+On MRI, interhemispheric arachnoid cysts are differentiated by a typically wedge-shaped appearance on coronal sections sharply separating the falx on one side.
+Primary agenesis of the corpus callosum and type IC holoprosencephaly may have a similar appearance on MRI; however, an interhemispheric cyst of the occipital horns of the lateral ventricles can be easily differentiated, since the occipital horns are displaced by the cyst, and the basal ganglia are normally divided.

-The method of choice is craniotomy with cyst removal.
+The method of choice is craniotomy with removal of the cyst.
 This allows you to normalize intracranial pressure.
-Due to the significant high complication rate, bypass procedures should only be considered as a second choice in difficult cases.
+Because of the significantly high complication rate, bypass procedures should only be considered as a second choice in complex cases.

-e) Cysts of the area of the quadrigeminal plate.
-Cysts of the area of the quadrigeminal plate make up 5-10% of all intracranial cysts of the arachnoid membrane.
-Most of them are diagnosed in children with a higher frequency in girls than boys.
+d) Cysts of the quadrigeminal plate area.
+Cysts of the quadrigeminal plate region account for 5-10% of all intracranial arachnoid cysts.
+Most of them are diagnosed in children, with a higher frequency in girls than boys.

 Clinical manifestations depend on the direction of cyst growth.
 Most of these cysts develop upward into the posterior part of the interhemispheric fissure or downward into the fossa of the superior cerebellar vermis, in some cases with the possibility of supratentorial infratentorial expansion.
-Because of their proximity to the CSF pathways, they are usually diagnosed in childhood due to secondary obstructive hydrocephalus.
-Anomalies in pupillary response or eye movement due to compression of the quadrigeminal plate or stretching of the trochlear nerve may be determined; however, impairment of upward gaze is relatively rare.
+Because of their close location to the cerebrospinal fluid pathways, they are usually diagnosed in childhood due to secondary obstructive hydrocephalus.
+Abnormalities in pupil reaction or eye movement may be detected due to compression of the quadrigeminal plate or stretching of the trochlear nerve; however, impairment of upward gaze is relatively rarely diagnosed.
 When growth is directed to the lateral side and into the cisterns, hydrocephalus is usually absent, but focal symptoms are determined.

-Sagittal and coronal MRI views clearly show the association of the cyst with supratentorial and infratentorial structures and the ventricles.
+Sagittal and coronal MRI sections clearly show the connection of the cyst with the supratentorial and infratentorial structures and ventricles.

-As with cysts of the sella turcica, modern neuroendoscopic methods have significantly changed the tactics of treating such lesions, which were previously considered technically difficult.
-In the case of small formations (< 1 см), вызывающих вторичную тривентрикулярную гидроцефалию, вентрикулостомию третьего желудочка следует рассматривать как необходимое хирургическое лечение. При крупных образованиях должна быть выполнена вентрикулоцистостомия, по возможности в сочетании с вентрикулостомией третьего желудочка у пациентов с гидроцефалией. Хотя на момент написания в литературе описаны небольшие серии наблюдений, исследователи однозначно пришли к выводу, что эндоскопическое удаление кист области четверохолмной пластины является безопасным и успешным практически во всех случаях.
+As with sella cysts, modern neuroendoscopic techniques have significantly changed the treatment tactics for these types of lesions, which were previously considered technically difficult.
+In case of small formations (< 1 см), вызывающих вторичную тривентрикулярную гидроцефалию, вентрикулостомию третьего желудочка следует рассматривать как необходимое хирургическое лечение. При крупных образованиях должна быть выполнена вентрикулоцистостомия, по возможности в сочетании с вентрикулостомией третьего желудочка у пациентов с гидроцефалией. Хотя на момент написания в литературе описаны небольшие серии наблюдений, исследователи однозначно пришли к выводу, что эндоскопическое удаление кист области четверохолмной пластины является безопасным и успешным практически во всех случаях.

 III.
 Subtentorial arachnoid cysts.
-The arachnoid cysts of the posterior cranial fossa are quite rare and account for about 15% of all intracranial cysts.
-They must be distinguished from other cystic malformations of the posterior cranial fossa, namely Dandy-Walker malformation and cystic evagination of the choroid plexus.
-The main differential features of these various pathological conditions are summarized in the table below.
+Cysts of the arachnoid membrane of the posterior cranial fossa are quite rare and account for about 15% of all intracranial cysts.
+It is necessary to distinguish them from other cystic malformations of the posterior fossa, namely Dandy-Walker malformation and cystic evagination of the choroidal plexus.
+The main differential features of these various pathological conditions are given in the table below.

 Anonymously